Division of Labor and Caramel Sauce

 - emptying the dishwasher every morning

-- Paying your hired household help
+- Paying bills or your hired household help

 On the other hand, detail-oriented chores look like:

 - finding all of the dirty dishes to load into the dishwasher

 - going around the house picking up stray toys and clothes

 - Scheduling household help